 Cellular voice and data services that are suitable for cruising yachts are ubiquitous throughout the Caribbean islands as they are in the rest of the world.
-4G LTE is widely deployed, prepaid cards for voice and data are widely available and high-value data packages for yachts are available from several distributors.
+4G LTE (and at times LTE-A) is widely deployed with download speeds of up to 20mbps, prepaid cards for voice and data are widely available and high-value data packages for yachts are available from several distributors.
 Costs are generally higher than densly-populated areas in North America and Europe, but in line with other smaller markets.

 We have been installing, upgrading and servicing reliable, high-performance, long-range marine data communications systems for many years – cellular, satellite and Wi-Fi.
 We know what works well in our region and what should be avoided.
 We are happy to design and install a system to best fit your cruising plans, data requirements and budget.
 We also assist our customers with selecting the right data package and provide high-data solutions from several distributors.

 Eastern Caribbean Cellular Networks